British Institute of Facilities Management has formally changed its name to the Institute of Workplace and Facilities Management

 The Facilities Management Standards clearly define the competences that are necessary to be a competent facilities management practitioner at all career levels, from a support role through to a strategic role.
-Currently, K-Pintar is offering Level 3 and Level 4 BIFM certifications.
+Currently, K-Pintar is offering Level 3 and Level 4 IWFM certifications.

 Level 3 - 6 Days Level 4 - 6 Days